 The class gathered virtually to hear remarks from Rear Admiral Shoshana Chatfield, Naval War College president.

 “I want to take this time to recognize the incredible amount of work and effort that you put forward in order to earn your command and staff diploma and the completion of joint professional military education level one certification you have committed countless hours in class,” said Chatfield.

-She went on to say how important this milestone was.
+She went on to say how important this education will be going forward.

-In partnership with the Naval Postgraduate School (NPS), the Naval War College, College of Distance Education opened an office on the NPS campus in September 1999 to provide NPS students the opportunity to earn an NWC Command and Staff diploma while completing their NPS Master's degree program.
-The completion of the three NWC courses in this program; Strategy and War, Theater Security Decision Making and Joint Maritime Operations, certifies the officer has met the requirements for Intermediate Level Service College and Joint Professional Military Education (JPME) phase I credit.
+The U.S. Naval War College, College of Distance Education partnered with the Naval Postgraduate School (NPS) by opening an office on the NPS campus in September 1999 to provide NPS students the opportunity to earn an NWC Command and Staff diploma while completing their NPS Master's degree program.
+The completion of the three NWC courses in this program include Strategy and War, Theater Security Decision Making and Joint Maritime Operations and certifies they have met the requirements for Intermediate Level Service College and Joint Professional Military Education (JPME) phase I credit.

-The Naval War College Monterey program has graduated 5,911 officers since its establishment in 1999.
+The Naval War College Monterey Program has graduated 5,980 officers since its establishment in 1999.

 You can watch the graduation on NWC’s YouTube channel here: https://www.youtube.com/user/usnavalwarcollege